RMerl/asuswrt-merlin/README-merlin.txt

 -------
 374.41 (xx-xxxx-2014)
    - NEW: Enabled PCP support in miniupnpd.
+   - NEW: Option to allow/deny FTP access from WAN.
+Default is to reject WAN connections.
+The option can be found on the USB Servers -> Misc page.
    - CHANGED: Upgraded miniupnpd to 1.8.20140310.
    - FIXED: Language dropdown not properly shown with non-ASCII alphabets.